Billaferd/QuantumNexus/Rules.md

 ### Selecting Missions

-Each mission card has four domains: Technology, Magic, Psionics, and Theism.
+Each mission card has four domains: Technology, Magic, Psionics, and Divinity.
 Each mission card will have a value of 0 - 4 points in any one Domain and a maximum of 6 points.

 You may select mission cards where the sum of all domains on the mission cards does not exceed six, and any single domain does not exceed 4.
 It is acceptable to have a domain with 0 points.
 The domain points will determine the types of cards available during deck construction.